Feymor213/Snake/README.md

 ## Installation
 ### Windows
-Download the Windows archive from the [latest release](https://github.com/Feymor213/Snake/releases/latest), extract it and run the Snake.exe file inside of it.
+Download the Windows archive from the [latest release](https://github.com/Feymor213/Snake/releases/latest), extract it and run the Snake.exe file inside of it.\
+**WARNING!
+The Windows release might not be completely stable at the moment.**

 ### Linux
 Download the Linux archive from the [latest release](https://github.com/Feymor213/Snake/releases/latest), extract it and run the Snake executable inside of it.